wegoagain00/my-portfolio/pages/posts/python-chat-app-part-3.md

 I went back to the AWS ECR console, clicked on my my-chat-app repository, and there it was—my newly built image, tagged with both latest and the unique commit hash.
 ![alt text](/images/python-chat-app/img-35.png)

+---

 ### Conclusion
 We've now officially entered the world of CI/CD, (well CI so far!).
 Our application is no longer just code on our laptop.
 It's a reliable, versioned, and centrally-stored artifact in a cloud registry.

 We've solved the "it works on my machine" problem and the "how do I share my image?" problem.

+Our CI pipeline is now complete!
+We've successfully built an automated assembly line that takes our code, builds it into a Docker image, and pushes it to our private 'warehouse' in AWS ECR.

+But an image in a warehouse isn't a running application.
+It's just a stored artifact.

-In the final part of this series, we'll build the "CD" (Continuous Deployment) part of the pipeline.
-We'll use Terraform to build a production-grade EKS cluster and write the Kubernetes manifests to automatically deploy our new chat app image from ECR.
-Lets head to [Part 4](https://wegoagain00.vercel.app/posts/python-chat-app-part-4)
+In the final part of this series, we'll build the 'factory' to run it.
+We will use `eksctl` to provision a production-grade EKS (Kubernetes) cluster.
+Then, we'll write the Kubernetes manifests to deploy our chat app (and its Redis database) from ECR to the live, public internet Lets head to [Part 4](https://wegoagain00.vercel.app/posts/python-chat-app-part-4)

 ---